VandalByte/dedsec-grub2-theme/README.md

 ```shell
 sudo python3 dedsec-theme.py --uninstall
 ```
+**With a little effort the theme text colours, progress bar colours, progress bar text, and so on can all be customised in `theme.txt` to your liking.**
 <p align="center">
   <b>Please consider 🤗 giving this project a star ⭐ if you liked 💕 it</b>
 </p>